How To Recognize Arousal Addiction Symptoms

 Although porn addiction and arousal addiction are both damaging compulsive sexual behaviors, they aren’t exactly the same thing.

 Porn addiction, however, is generally limited to the use of porn itself.
-Arousal addiction can go a bit further.
+Arousal addiction can go further.

-Arousal addiction symptoms can include watching porn and lead to porn addiction, but they also incorporate behaviors that can go beyond just watching porn.
+Arousal addiction symptoms when it comes to sexual behavior can include watching porn and lead to porn addiction, but they also incorporate behaviors that can go beyond just watching porn.
 People with arousal addiction may feel compelled to engage in the following:

 When these arousal addiction symptoms and behaviors go unchecked they can lead to unsafe and irresponsible sexual experiences like,